Menu

 My Experience, No Filter

 We've consistently passed on this card because we're not fans of the Marriot point system.
-What makes this card even worse is paying a beefy annual fee to get a mediocre sign-up bonus.
+What makes this card even worse is paying a beefy annual fee to get a mediocre sign-up bonus and limited ongoing perks.
 If you just have to get a Marriott card, go with a less expensive version.

 Card Information